 To create an illusion of a narrower looking face shape would entail hair color contouring your hair so that it will produce a softer line.

-Multi tone layers of dark and light would be applied around the jawline and temples.
-Darker shades would then placed close to the cheeks so as to create a border.
+This would involve placing multi tone layers of dark and light around the jawline and temples.
+With the darker shades placed closer to the cheeks so as to create a border.

 The Perfect Oval Shape.